 Is the taking of aspirin and high blood pressure presents a really safe combination?
 Or is the inclusion part of your treatment to some other condition?
-You may reduce your risk of a stroke if you are taking.
-It prevents your blood's platelets from forming a clot.
-Aspirin is also a pain killer and it may be a good anti-inflammatory treatment, but it is also an excellent drug for reducing other health risks.
+Aspirin on its own is an excellent addition to your blood pressure treatment because it reduces the risk of a stroke by preventing blood platelets from forming a clot.

-But, aspirin is not for everyone, and it needs to be used appropriately, according to doctor's directions only.
+Still, aspirin is not for everyone, and it needs to be used appropriately and according to your doctor's directions only.

 How does aspirin help with high blood pressure?